Chihiro1998/eShop/proposal.md

 ## Project goal

-We are building an **e-commerce site** that allows users to browse, search, and purchase products online.
+We will build an **e-commerce site** that allows users to browse, search, and purchase products online.
 Our platform will feature a user-friendly interface, secure authentication, and an efficient order management system.
 The goal is to provide a seamless shopping experience for customers while enabling administrators to manage inventory and sales effectively.

 ## User stories